Iyaad-luqman/AI-Surveillance-System/README.md

 **False Positive Reporting:** Users can report false positives to fine-tune the model for better accuracy.

+## Configurable NLP Models

+SurvAI is designed to be flexible and adaptable to your specific needs.
+You can configure the system to use different NLP models, such as Gemini or Ollama, depending on your requirements.
+This can be easily done by modifying the `settings.yaml` file.
+This feature allows you to fine-tune the system's performance and accuracy to better suit your use case.

 ## How It Works (Detailed Workflow)

 ### User Input